YuqiWang1106/assessmate/README.md

 ---

 ## **6. Teacher Reviewing / Moderating Responses**
-If you have features where the teacher can **edit open-ended answers** before publishing:

 | **Endpoint**                                                                   | **Method** | **Request Body**                                                 | **Description**                                                                                                                    | **Response**                                                                                        |
 |--------------------------------------------------------------------------------|-----------|------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|